microsoft/azure-iot-developer-kit/docs/_pages/shake-shake-macos.md

 #### A. Open Arduino Examples folder in VS Code:

 Make sure your DevKit is not connected.
-Launch VS Code first and connect the DevKit to your computer.
+Start VS Code first and connect the DevKit to your computer.
 VS Code will automatically find it and pops up introduction page.
 Switch to **'Arduino Examples'** tab, navigate to `Examples for MXCHIP AZ3166 > AzureIoTHub` and click on `ShakeShake`.

 ![shake-shake-example]({{"/assets/images/shake-shake-example.png" | absolute_url }})

 **Notice:** Occasionally, when you launch VS Code, you will be prompted with error that cannot find Arduino IDE or related board package.
-To solve it, close VS Code, launch Arduino IDE once and VS Code should locate Arduino IDE path correctly.
+Close VS Code, launch Arduino IDE once and VS Code should locate Arduino IDE path correctly.
 {: .notice--warning}

 #### B. Modify the #hashtag